 Like every other iPhone release, there have been plenty of rumors and leaks about the 2019 iPhones.
 These leaks have revealed quite a bit about the handsets and give us a fair picture of what to expect from them when they launch later this year.
 Unlike the iPhone X, the 2019 iPhones are not going to be a radical design departure.
 Instead, Apple is only going to make some slight tweaks and changes and build on the design further.

 Since some of the changes on the 2019 iPhones are going to be like clockwork, we already know that it would be using an A13 chip fabricated by TSMC, feature an improved rear camera, a better OLED display, and more.
-Apart from these usual improvements, the 2019 iPhone 11 and iPhone 11 Max will also come with a triple camera setup which is going to be their highlight.
-The triple camera setup will include a new ultra-wide angle shooter as seen on the Galaxy S10 series and Huawei Mate 20 Pro.
+Apart from these usual improvements, the 2019 iPhones will also come with a triple camera setup which is going to be their highlight.
+The triple camera setup will include a new ultra-wide-angle shooter as seen on the Galaxy S10 series and Huawei Mate 20 Pro.

 The 2019 iPhones will be unveiled by Apple in September, just like it has been launching them every year during the same time frame.
 The phones should then go on sale towards the end of September in most major markets of the world.